microcompiler/backblaze/README.md

 ```

 ## Getting Started
-You will need an key_id and an application_key to run Backblaze.Agent.
-You can obtain these in the Backblaze B2 portal.
+You will need an <strong>key_id</strong> and an <strong>application_key</strong> to configure Backblaze Agent.
+You can obtain these from the [Backblaze B2 Cloud Storage](https://www.backblaze.com/b2/cloud-storage.html) portal.
+See the [Sample Project](https://github.com/microcompiler/backblaze/tree/master/sample) for an example of how to use this packages.

 ### Adding Backblaze Agent to Services ###